All Episodes

 Two stories.

-First from the Associated Press.
+First from the Associated Press, Dateline, Beverly Hills, California.

-Retailing experts call it luxury shame.
+Retailing experts call it luxury shame, stealth wealth.

-In fact, if you go into a Tiffany store on Rodeo Drive, you can ask for a plain white sack or a white box, Rather than the identifiable Tiffany blue box or sack, so that you can walk out and not appear conspicuous in your consumption.
+In fact, if you go into a Tiffany store on Rodeo Drive, you can ask for a plain white sack or a white box rather than the identifiable Tiffany blue box or sack so that you can walk out and not appear conspicuous in your consumption.

 In the New York Post.

-Now keep in mind that the Attorney General there, Andrew Cuomo, is conducting an investigation into bonuses paid to executives during the bailout here on Wall Street.
+Now, keep in mind that the Attorney General there, Andrew Cuomo, is conducting an investigation into bonuses paid to executives during the bailout here on Wall Street.

 Why pay people who are failing?

-You know, but but regardless, they're investigating all of these high salaries.
+But regardless, they're investigating all of these high salaries.

-They're investigating these jets, they're investigating these refurbished executive sweets.
+They're investigating these refurbished executive sweets.

-The New York Attorney General is gonna bring these executives to their knees, and then this story pops up on the New York Post.
+The New York Attorney General is going to bring these executives to their knees.

 So we've already got a budget mess in New York State.